-Social Security Disability Insurance, or SSD, is a government program that provides payments to people who are disabled and unable to maintain gainful employment.
+Social Security Disability Insurance, or SSDI, is a government program that provides payments to people who are disabled and unable to maintain gainful employment.
 It’s a crucial insurance benefit for you and your family that could help you pay for daily expenses and enable you to get medical treatment for your conditions.

 Disability evaluation is a complex process that involves multiple agencies, medical professionals, and sometimes an administrative law judge should a claim determination be disputed.

-If you’re unable to work because of an illness, injury, or disability, you may be entitled to SSD.
+If you’re unable to work because of an illness, injury, or disability, you may be entitled to SSDI.

-At the DeMayo Law Offices, we understand how important SSD payments can be for injured workers and their families.
-And we’re proud to support members of our community in Charlotte, Hickory, Monroe, and other nearby areas in North Carolina.
+At DeMayo Law Offices, we understand how important SSD payments can be for injured workers and their families.
+We’re proud to support members of our community in Charlotte, Hickory, Monroe, and other nearby areas in North Carolina.

 According to the Social Security Administration, 5.6 percent of North Carolina’s population receive social security disability payments.

 Unfortunately, there are only a handful of social security administrative law judges overseeing thousands of disability claims.

 North Carolina applicants wait, on average, more than 20 months to receive a hearing.
 And more than 50 percent of all initial disability claims are denied.

 Rejected claims are extremely common and usually the result of missing records, improper filling, or lack of legal advocacy.

 In many cases, people are initially rejected and forced to appeal the decision several times before their disability claim is approved.
 This can result in significant financial strain for injured workers and their families.